-risk of product contamination and compromised product integrity in the manufacturing process.
-The Group has an established Quality Assurance function which oversees and monitors product integrity and manufacturing processes across the Group;

-- risk of an inadequate Business Continuity Plan ("BCP") which is essential for the continuation of key processes to recover from unexpected business interruptions.
-The Group has a BCP to help the Group respond to and recover from disruptive incidents; - iii. risk of loss of relevance of the Group's products to consumers as a result of changing consumer lifestyles and preferences, particularly with respect to the increasing concerns about the environmental impact of the Group's products and operations.
-The Group has been continuously conducting environmental scans to identify threats to the business, conducting research on products and packaging materials to ensure that the Group's products and operations continue to meet the expectations of stakeholders and consumers; - iv. change in operational conditions including raw material price fluctuations and labour issues that affect the cost of doing business.
+- risk of product contamination and compromised product integrity in the manufacturing process.
+The Group has an established Quality Assurance function which oversees and monitors product integrity and manufacturing processes across the Group; - ii. risk of an inadequate Business Continuity Plan ("BCP") which is essential for the continuation of key processes to recover from unexpected business interruptions.
+The Group has a BCP to help the Group respond to and recover from disruptive incidents; - iii. risk of loss of relevance of the Group's products to consumers as a result of changing lifestyles and preferences, particularly with respect to the growing demand for healthier living and increasing concerns about the environmental impact of the Group's products.
+The Group continuously scans for threats to and opportunities for the business and focuses on consumer research and product innovation to ensure that the Group's products continue to appeal to consumers;

+- iv. change in operational conditions including raw material price fluctuations and labour issues that affect the cost of doing business.
 To avoid over-dependence on any one supplier or service provider, the Group has a policy to have more than one supplier or service provider where practicable.
-The Group monitors and judiciously locks in raw material prices where appropriate and possible in order to manage raw material costs; - v. economic conditions in markets where the Group operates may be uncertain which inevitably subjects it to financial risks arising from foreign exchange and commodity price volatilities.
-Policies and procedures addressing these areas have been established throughout the Group to mitigate these risks; - vi. loss of capacity at any particular plant within the Group due to unforeseen circumstances that affects the supply of products and the business of the Group.
-The Group, where possible, will have more than one manufacturing site or a third-party contract manufacturer to serve as back-up to cushion the impact;

-- vii. core operational disruptions and data breaches from cyber-attacks resulting in reputational damage due to weaknesses in IT security systems.
-The Group periodically reviews its cyber security measures and has an off-site recovery centre, an IT recovery plan and manual back-up procedures to mitigate the impact of cyber-related incidents; - viii. risk of disruptions due to departure of KMP.
+The Group monitors and judiciously locks in raw material prices where appropriate and possible in order to manage raw material costs; - v. economic and political conditions in markets where the Group operates may be uncertain which results in risks arising from foreign exchange and commodity price volatilities.
+Policies and procedures addressing these areas have been established throughout the Group to mitigate these risks; - vi. loss of capacity at any particular plant within the Group due to unforeseen circumstances that affect the supply of products and the business of the Group.
+The Group, where possible, will have more than one manufacturing site or a third-party contract manufacturer to serve as back-up to cushion the impact; - vii. core operational disruptions and data breaches from cyber-attacks resulting in reputational damage due to weaknesses in IT security systems and controls.
+The Group has in place incident response plans to mitigate the impact of cyber-related incidents.
+The Group continuously monitors the cyber threat landscape and implements new measures as appropriate to strengthen its cyber defences and resilience; - viii. risk of disruptions due to departure of KMP.
 The Group has a compensation scheme that seeks to attract and retain talent and prepares for succession of key appointment holders; - ix. water and utilities disruptions in production can significantly impact the Group's supply chains, operations and production.
-The Group has installed back-up water tanks for supply to critical production lines and deployed Uninterrupted Power Supply systems for its critical key processes to ensure business continuity in the event of any supply disruptions; - x. operating in a global environment, the Group is exposed to changing regulations and applicable laws in jurisdictions where it has a business presence.
-The Group monitors and keeps itself updated with the latest changes to ensure regulatory compliance; - xi. the acceleration of digital adoption as a result of the COVID-19 pandemic not only changes workplace and consumer buying norms but may also disrupt existing business models.
-The Group constantly monitors these developments to calibrate its strategies and investments to mitigate against risks which may arise, or to capitalise on opportunities that present themselves; and - xii. the health and safety of the Group's employees, customers and partners is a top priority.
-The Group follows the prevailing guidance and instructions of the local authorities in the markets where it operates as COVID-19 continues to evolve.
-The Group also has in place workplace safety committees at all manufacturing plant sites to ensure adequate safety measures are put in place for the health and well-being of its employees.
+The Group has installed back-up water tanks for supply to critical production lines and deployed Uninterrupted Power Supply systems for its critical key processes to ensure business continuity in the event of any supply disruptions;

+- operating in a global environment, the Group is exposed to changing regulations and applicable laws in jurisdictions where it has a business presence.
+The Group monitors and keeps itself updated with the latest changes to ensure regulatory compliance; - xi. the acceleration of digital adoption not only transforms workplace and consumer buying norms but may also disrupt existing business models.
+The Group constantly monitors these developments to calibrate its strategies and investments to mitigate against risks which may arise, or to capitalise on opportunities that present themselves; and - xii. the health and safety of the Group's employees, customers and partners is a key priority.
+The Group has in place workplace safety committees at all manufacturing plant sites to ensure adequate safety measures are put in place and continuously monitors for safety performance.